Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 Query Frontend

 Sits in front of queriers and makes them more efficient.
 It splits large queries into smaller time ranges, caches results, and parallelizes the work.
-This means searching through a day of logs doesn't hammer a single querier.
+Without this, searching through a day of logs would hammer a single querier.

 Compactor

-This one's important for keeping costs down.
+This one matters for keeping costs down.
 Over time you accumulate thousands of small index files from all the log chunks.
 The compactor runs periodically and merges these into larger, more efficient files.
 It also handles deleting old logs based on your retention policy.

-Without the compactor, your index would grow forever and queries would get slower as they scan through thousands of tiny files.
+Without it, your index grows forever and queries get slower as they scan through thousands of tiny files.

 Ruler

 Evaluates alert rules on your logs.
-Similar to Prometheus Alertmanager but for log-based alerts.
-We're not using this yet but it's there.
+Like Prometheus Alertmanager but for log-based alerts.
+We're not using this yet but it's there when we need it.

 Index Gateway (optional)

-In high-scale setups, this component handles index queries separately to reduce load on storage.
-We're not using it - our scale doesn't need it yet.
+In high-scale setups, this handles index queries separately to reduce load on storage.
+We don't need it at our scale.

 Why all these components?

 If you have 50 pods each generating logs, and you're ingesting thousands of log lines per second, you can't just write them one by one to disk.
-You need:
+You need batching (ingester), efficient querying across time ranges (query frontend), index maintenance so queries don't slow down over time (compactor), and separation of recent vs old data (ingesters vs storage).

-Each component handles one part of this problem.
+Each component handles one piece of that puzzle.

 Deploying Loki in "simple scalable" mode

 Loki has different deployment modes.
-I went with "simple scalable" which runs:
+I went with "simple scalable" which groups components into three paths:

 - Write path: Distributor + Ingester